 The Waihi Operation has been effectively monitoring inhalable gasses or particulates to meet strict air quality consent limits in the vicinity of Waihi operations since 1982.
-If the Waihi North Project is approved, we expect to monitor and manage air quality in accordance with an Air Quality Management Plan that would need to be approved by Waikato Regional Council.
+If the Waihi North Project is approved, we expect to monitor and manage air quality in accordance with an approved Air Quality Management Plan.